 The words ‘art deco’, ‘abattoir’, and ‘Shanghai’ are not ones you usually find in the same sentence but on a hot summers morning in China’s second most populous city I found myself in one of the most curious architectural relics you could imagine; a 1930’s former slaughterhouse beautifully crafted from concrete in a style most unbecoming of China’s usual mausoleums to the uncouth.

-The building was commissioned by the then Shanghai Municipal Council with the high-quality cement aggregate required to support the load-bearing needs of the building was imported from the Portsmouth area of the UK.
-After being abandoned and falling into disrepair the building was extensive restoration in 2008.
+The building was commissioned by the then Shanghai Municipal Council with the high-quality cement aggregate required to support the load-bearing needs of the building and was imported from the Portsmouth area of the UK.
+After being abandoned and falling into disrepair the building was extensively restoration in 2008.

 Built around a central atrium, which served as the abattoir’s workshops, each floor is connected to an outer shell by a series of interlocking ramps, bridges, and spiral staircases which were designed to control the flow of both people and cattle being processed through the building.

-There are 26 ‘air bridges’ of various widths splayed out at different angles, provoking feelings of both confusion and fascinating at how it could have been conceived, let alone given birth to.
-Imagining how it must have been with the sounds of animals being slowly herded thought the industrial maze towards their gruesome fate is strangely haunting.
+There are 26 ‘air bridges’ of various widths splayed out at different angles, provoking feelings of both confusion and fascination at how it could have been conceived, let alone given birth to.
+Imagining how it must have been with the sounds of animals being slowly herded through the industrial maze towards their gruesome fate is strangely haunting.

 The rough cattle paths almost have the look of a medieval dungeon.